WachiraNjoro/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File 11-directories_permissions adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed
-File 12-directory_permissions creates a directory called my_dir with permissions 751 in the working directory File 13-change_group changes the group owner to school
+File 12-directory_permissions creates a directory called my_dir with permissions 751 in the working directory File 13-change_group changes the group owner to school File 100-change_owner_and_group changes the owner and the group owner to all files in the working directory